-It’s common to find yourself stuck in a situation where your expenses have grown a little too big for your paycheck.
+It’s not uncommon common to find yourself stuck in a situation where your expenses have grown a little too big for your paycheck.
 When that happens, it is easy to look for a fast and simple solution to your problem.
 Fast and simple solutions are rarely permanent solutions, and often they make the overall problem worse.
 This is true of payday loans, those short-term, high-cost loans that are so easy to get.
 A payday loan might fix your immediate cash problem, but a majority of payday loan customers find it hard to escape from the spiral of fees and costs.

 If you’re in a cash crunch, here are ten better alternatives to a payday loan:

 Every branch of the military has a relief society, and they offer grants and loans for a wide variety of needs.
 Relief societies include:

 - Navy-Marine Corps Relief Society

 - Air Force Aid Societ

 If you just need a small loan to get you through a bad patch, each aid society offers a speedy, interest-free loan program for small amounts ($500 to $1000.)
 If you’re not near an office of the aid society for your branch, then you can obtain help from the nearest aid society.

 For larger situations, the aid society may be able to offer a larger loan, or even a grant that does not require repayment.
 These usually take a little more time to process, and may come with financial counseling to ensure that you can make the repayments without creating additional hardship.

 Relief society help should be your first choice when you find yourself in a pinch.
 Their interest- and fee-free loans are designed to be easy to repay.
 You may also find that you are eligible for a grant program that doesn’t require repayment.